-For many athletes poor performance seems to hit them from out of the blue.
-It comes at them unexpectedly and they are surprised and sometimes devastated when this happens.
-They are playing at a very high level and a few days later they are struggling.
-I usually see these athletes after they have spent many hours and lots of money on private lessons, watched endless video, or had their skills broken down and rebuilt.
-When we begin our work together they are lost and don’t have much confidence or belief in their talent.
-They are frustrated and their coaches and others in their system are frustrated too.
+For many athletes, poor performance seems to hit them out of the blue.
+It comes at them unexpectedly, and they are surprised and sometimes devastated when this happens.
+They are playing at a very high level, and a few days later, they are struggling.
+I usually see these athletes after they have spent many hours and lots of money on private lessons, watched endless videos or had their skills broken down and rebuilt.
+When we begin our work together, they are lost and lack confidence or belief in their talent.
+They are frustrated, and their coaches and others in their system are frustrated, too.

-Another athlete, a very talented gymnast walked into the gym one day and could not do any backwards skills on beam.
+Another athlete, a very talented gymnast, walked into the gym one day and could not do any backward skills on the beam.

 Each one of these athletes told me the same story.
-They could remember being confident and then their confidence began to drain away.
-One day they were at the top of their game, and a few days later they could not perform physical skills they had trained for years to master.
+They could remember being confident, and then their confidence began to drain away.
+One day, they were at the top of their game, and a few days later, they could not perform the physical skills they had trained for years to master.

 When I asked each athlete what they thought the problem was, they all had very superficial answers to my question.
 They seemed lost.